ipopzion/CodeNames-Generator/README.md

 # CodeNames-Generator
-Light hearted helper to generate a CodeNames game map from a passage
+Light hearted helper to generate a CodeNames game map from a passage within a .txt file